-The Company's shares have a listing on the premium segment of the Official List of the FCA and trade on the London Stock Exchange's (LSE) main market for listed securities.
+The Company's shares have a listing on the closedended investment funds category of the Official List of the FCA and trade on the London Stock Exchange's (LSE) main market for listed securities.

 Investment objective

 The Company aims to generate a regular and attractive level of income with low asset value volatility.